 Total and Partial Shoulder Replacements

 Shoulder replacements are less common than hip and knee replacements, but just as effective in relieving joint pain.
 Like other replacement surgeries, damaged bone and cartilage are removed and replaced with prosthetic components.
+Treatment can include replacing either just the head of the humerus bone or the head and the socket.
+Shoulder replacement is best for people who have failed to meaningfully improve their shoulder pain with other treatments, and find that severe shoulder pain takes away from their everyday life.

 A tendon transfer is a surgical procedure in which a tendon-muscle unit is moved from one location to another.
 Tendon transfers are performed in order to restore function to damaged areas in, most commonly, the hands, feet, and shoulders.